dbt-labs/docs.getdbt.com/website/docs/faqs/project/project-name.md

 ---
 title: What should I name my dbt project?
-Description: “Using snake_case to name your dbt project”
+Description: "Using snake_case to name your dbt project"
-sidebar_label: ‘How to format your dbt project name’
+sidebar_label: 'How to format your dbt project name'
 id: project-name

 ---